golovewkin/react-materialUI-firebase-starter/README.md

 This project is just a start point, you can add yourself:
 1. Typescript
-2. Google recaptcha but it requires a server or cloud functions
+2. Google recaptcha but it requires a server or cloud functions.
+Maybe Firebase reCAPTCHA
 3. Change DataBaseService according to your needs.
 It could be HTTP request to your server etc...